I began training in Traditional Wing Chun at the William Cheung Academy in September 1991.

 Having to do so raised my confidence to another level.

 My first seminar was to be taken by Sifu William Cheung.

 I had never played with weapons before and found I enjoyed it immensely.

-I also learnt Sifu Williams Traditional Wing Chun Butterfly Swords (Bart Jarm Dao) while training at the Academy.
+I also learnt Sifu Williams Butterfly Swords while training at the Academy.

-After six months of training very diligently (March 1992) I was totally honoured to be invited into Sifu Williams private classes.
+After six months of training (March 1992) I was invited into Sifu Williams private classes.

-He never acknowledged me, I just joined in and began training, but there was no doubt that he observed me.
-Very intimidating.
+I just joined in and began training, but there was no doubt that he observed me.

 A few weeks after joining the private classes he separated the beginners and seniors into groups.

-One person was to stand in the middle of the circle and be attacked one at a time randomly from the people on the outside of the circle.
+They would be attacked randomly from the people on the outside of the circle.

 The attack would be an unknown number of punches.